Day 1 – 2: Yogyakarta, Java

 Start day 6 with an incredible sunrise over the active Bromo Volcano.
 Now, don’t forget to bring something warm because it will be freezing cold before sunrise.
 Luckily, this is the only cold place on your Indonesia route.

-To get there, you could either leave Malang in the afternoon of day 5 and stay in Bromo village or get out back midnight on day 6 and drive from Malang.
+To get there, you could either leave Malang in the afternoon of day 5 and stay in Bromo village or get out back at midnight on day 6 and drive from Malang.

 Bromo hotel recommendation: Pagupon Hotel